Science and technology in China: Space science

+From left to right, top to bottom: Fei Junlong conducting a spacewalk from the Tiangong space station, Shenzhou 14 and 15 crews aboard Tiangong, Long March 5B launching Wentian, Shenzhou crewed spacecraft, Yutu lunar rover, Zhurong rover on Mars.

 The Chinese space program is a major source of national pride.
 In 1970 the first Chinese satellite, Dong Fang Hong I, was launched.
 In 2003 China become the third country to independently send humans into space with Yang Liwei's spaceflight aboard Shenzhou 5.
 In 2008 China conducted a spacewalk with the Shenzhou 7 mission.
 In 2011 Tiangong-1 was launched which was the first step towards a Chinese space station around 2020.
 The active Chinese Lunar Exploration Program includes a lunar rover in 2013 and possibly a crewed lunar landing in the 2020s.
 Experience gained from the lunar program will be used for future programs such as exploration of Mars and Venus.

 China plans to launch 5 commercial satellites for foreign customers in 2012 and aims to capture 15% of the commercial launch market and 10% of the satellite export market by 2015.
 In 2011 China launched a total of 19 rockets, which was the second most after Russia.

 The Five hundred meter Aperture Spherical Telescope, completed in 2016, is the world's largest radio telescope.

+In 2026, China reports reusable rocket breakthrough as it vies to catch up with the US.